 But if you want to save money, go outside the Historic Area.
 Just a 5-10 minute drive from the Historic area are our two favorite local spots:Peking Restaurant and Pierce's Barbeque.

 They've been our favorite eateries for the last 18 years whenever we're in Colonial Williamsburg VA.
 Peking Restaurant is a huge, all-you-can-eat buffet offering Chinese, Hong Kong dim sum, sushi, Mongolian BBQ, pizza and french fries, and my favorite: soft-serve ice cream (at no extra charge).

-A little further afield (off I-64, not too far from the Premium Outlets) is Pierce's Barbeque, renowned throughout the area for having excellent barbeque fare.
+A little further afield (off I-64, not too far from the Premier Outlets) is Pierce's Barbeque, renowned throughout the area for having excellent barbeque fare.

 Both restaurants offer great food and a big bang for your buck.
 For the full review of Peking Restaurant and Pierce's Barbeque, click here.

 Yes, the shopping is heavenly near the Historic Area.
 But prices at Colonial Williamsburg VA can be steep.